dominikmi/ansible-homelab/playbooks/roles/nomad-cluster-node/README.md

 Role Variables
 --------------

 There are just a couple of variables for this role now.
+All of them are used to render proper config file on each node.

 - `nomad_server`: <IP_of_your_nomad_server>
 - `nomad_data_dir`: </path/to/your/nomad/data>
 - `consul_server`: <IP_of_your_consul_server>

 This variable was moved into `inventory` file where I control the cluster's setup (which lab hosts are control plane (servers/both) and which become just clients):
 - `nomad_node`: client|server|both

 Dependencies
 ------------